liu3zhenlab/KAD/case_Ecoli/README.md

 U00096.1.KAD: the KAD value of the k-mer of U00096.1
 U00096.3.KAD: the KAD value of the k-mer of U00096.3

-2. KAD summary in MG1655_7_kad.stat.txt.
+2. KAD summary in MG1655_7_kad.stat.txt
-3. A report in HTML format "MG1655_KADprofile.report.html" in the directory of "report"
+3. A report in HTML format "MG1655_KADprofile.report.html" in the directory of "report".
+[Here](KAD_Profiling_Report.pdf) you can read this report.
 4. Editable PDF figures in the directory of "figures"

 Here are the KAD profiling plot for the assembly U00096.1: